nisrael/sxda.io/_posts/2024-11-17-wsl-win-ssh-agents.markdown

 ## tl;dr

-To use the same SSH keys in Windows (>10 1803) and WSL2 without storing the keys unencrpyted on disk:
+To use the same SSH keys in Windows and WSL2 without storing the keys unencrypted on disk:

 * use SSH in Windows Terminal[^28]
 * don't use the ssh agent, that is installed as a service (`Set-Service -Name ssh-agent -StartupType Disabled`)